Tips for Cleaning Your AC System

 2. Clean the Outside

-Empty debris from the unit.
+Empty waste from the equipment.
 This includes branches, bushes, weeds and grass.

 3. Fix Bent Fins